Initiatives in Aircraft Flight Operations

 5.During Climb

-Climb with early acceleration
+Climb with Early Acceleration

 Climbing with acceleration at lower altitude after takeoff, retracting the flaps and reaching cruise altitude as soon as possible, enables to reduce fuel consumption.